[IDS] Installing Tripwire and notifying Chatwork of file difference detection results (Ubuntu 22.0.4)

 import requests import subprocess import os from glob import glob # Chatwork API settings API_TOKEN = 'xxxxxxxx' # Chatwork API token ROOM_ID = 'xxxxxxxx' # Destination group ID ENDPOINT = f'https://api.chatwork.com/v2/rooms/{ROOM_ID}/messages' HEADERS = { 'X-ChatworkToken': API_TOKEN, } # Function to return the path to the latest Tripwire report file def get_latest_tripwire_report(): report_files = glob('/home/hamchan/*_report.txt') if report_files: return max(report_files, key=os.path.getmtime) # Get the latest file return None # Function to read a file and return it as text def get_report_content(report_path): with open(report_path, 'r', encoding='utf-8') as file: return file.read() # Returns the file contents as text # Sends the file name and path to Chatwork def send_chatwork_message(message): payload = {'body': message} response = requests.post(ENDPOINT, headers=HEADERS, data=payload) if response.status_code == 200: print('Notification sent to Chatwork.') else: print(f'Notification failed: {response.status_code}, {response.text}') if __name__ == '__main__': latest_report_path = get_latest_tripwire_report() if latest_report_path: report_content = get_report_content(latest_report_path) # Get report content send_chatwork_message( f"[info][title]Tripwire report saved to[/title]\n" f"{latest_report_path}[/info]\n\n" f"\n{report_content}" ) else: send_chatwork_message("No recent Tripwire reports found.")

-As a test, I set it to send a notification 2 minutes after the Tripwire report was output.
+As a test, I've set it to send a notification 2 minutes after the Tripwire report is generated.

 sudo crontab -e 2 0 * * * /usr/bin/python3 /home/hamchan/tripwire_test/chatwork_notification.py

-Now you can notice even if a suspicious file is placed.
-I think this will lead to a much improved security than not putting anything in the folder at all.
+Now you can notice if a suspicious file has been placed on your computer.
+I think this is a significant improvement in security compared to not putting anything in at all.

 complete